Bulbthings/bulbthings-sdk/README.md

 ### To Test

 We are using nock to mock the requests response.
-You need to run `npm run test` so check that all the tests are passing.
+You need to run `npm run test` to check that all the tests are passing.
 To see the debug from nock, you can add `DEBUG=nock.*` in the `test` script.